Country summary

 We rate Saudi Arabia’s policies and actions against modelled domestic pathways as “Critically Insufficient”.
 This rating indicates that Saudi Arabia’s policies and action in 2030 reflect minimal to no action and are not at all consistent with limiting warming to 1.5°C. If all countries were to follow Saudi Arabia’s approach, warming would exceed 4°C.

-Saudi Arabia remains highly dependent on fossil fuel revenues and keeps pushing for false solutions in the hope of extending the life of its extractive industry.
+Saudi Arabia remains highly dependent on fossil fuel revenues and keeps pushing for false solutions such as carbon capture and storage (CCS) in the hope of extending the life of its extractive industry.
 The government has put forward several mitigation measures, but implementation has been slow, particularly in the renewable energy sector.
-Despite its vast solar energy resource, Saudi Arabia had only installed about 0.4 GW of renewable energy capacity by 2022, generating less than 1% of total electricity.
+Despite its vast solar energy resource, Saudi Arabia had only installed about 2.7 GW of renewable energy capacity in 2023, generating around 1% of total electricity.

 The full policies and action analysis can be found here.

 We rate Saudi Arabia’s NDC target as “Critically insufficient” when compared to domestic pathways.
-The “Critically insufficient” rating indicates that Saudi Arabia’s NDC target reflects minimal to no action and is not at all consistent with the 1.5°C temperature limit when compared to modelled domestic pathways.
+This rating indicates that Saudi Arabia’s NDC target reflects minimal to no action and is not at all consistent with the 1.5°C temperature limit when compared to modelled domestic pathways.
 If all countries were to follow Saudi Arabia’s approach, warming would exceed 4°C.

 As a result, its NDC rating is no longer “Highly insufficient” and falls into the “Critically insufficient” range.
 Our newer pathways better capture national circumstances - including the recent plateauing in Saudi Arabia's emissions - and, for higher temperature levels, show less room for emissions growth than the previous set.

 We rate Saudi Arabia’s NDC target against fair share as “Critically insufficient”.
-The “Critically insufficient” rating indicates that Saudi Arabia’s NDC target in 2030 reflects minimal to no action and is not at all consistent with the 1.5°C temperature limit when compared to its fair share.
-Saudi Arabia’s target is not in line with any interpretation of a fair approach to meeting the 1.5°C temperature limit.
+This rating indicates that Saudi Arabia’s NDC target in 2030 reflects minimal to no action and is not at all consistent with the 1.5°C temperature limit when compared to its fair share.
 If all countries were to follow Saudi Arabia’s approach, warming would exceed 4°C.

 We evaluate the target as: Poor.